 The shoulder joint is held together by ligaments that connect the collarbone (clavicle) to two knobs of bone on the shoulder blade—one on the front (called the acromion) and one on the back (called the coracoid process).
 Sprains most commonly affect the ligament on the front (called acromioclavicular sprains).
 But one or more ligaments can be torn.

 Ligaments may be partially or completely torn.
 If the ligaments that connect the collarbone to the coracoid process are completely torn or nearly so, the collarbone separates from the shoulder blade—called a shoulder separation.

 Shoulder sprains are common, especially among athletes who participate in high-velocity or contact sports such as alpine skiing, jet skiing, football, rugby, and wrestling.
-These sprains usually result from a fall on the outer edge (point) of a shoulder or on an outstretched arm.
+These sprains result from a fall usually on the shoulder or, less often, on an outstretched arm.